survivejs/react-book/manuscript/08_building_kanban.md

 ## Cleaning Build

 Our current setup doesn't clean `build` directory between builds.
 As this is annoying especially when hashes are used, we can set up a plugin to clean the directory for us.
+Execute

-Invoke `npm i clean-webpack-plugin --save-dev` to add a suitable plugin to our project.
-Integrating this is simple.
-Change the build configuration as below.
+> npm i clean-webpack-plugin --save-dev`

+to install the plugin.
+Change the build configuration as below to integrate it.

 **webpack.config.js**